New Hope, Pennsylvania

-New Hope is a borough in Bucks County, Pennsylvania.
+New Hope is a borough in Bucks County, Pennsylvania, United States.
 The population was 2,612 at the 2020 census.
 New Hope is located approximately 30 mi north of Philadelphia, and lies on the west bank of the Delaware River at its confluence with Aquetong Creek.
+New Hope and neighboring Solebury and Upper Makefield townships are part of the Philadelphia metropolitan area.
 The two-lane New Hope–Lambertville Bridge carries automobile and foot traffic across the Delaware to Lambertville, New Jersey, on the east bank.
 New Hope's primary industry is tourism.

+Historic former residents include author James A. Michener.

 History

+18th century

-New Hope is located along the route of the Old York Road, the former main highway between Philadelphia and New York City.
+New Hope is located along the route of the Old York Road, the onetime main highway between Philadelphia and New York City.
 It was generally regarded as the halfway point, where travelers would stay overnight and be ferried across the Delaware River the next morning.
-The section of U.S. Route 202 that passes just north of New Hope is still named York Road, and the original route is now known as Bridge Street (PA 179).
+The section of U.S. Route 202 that passes just north of New Hope is still named York Road, and the original route is now Bridge Street (PA 179).

-New Hope was first called "Coryell's Ferry," after the owner of the ferry business.
-The current name came into use following a fire in 1790 that destroyed several mills in the area; their reconstruction was considered a "new hope."
+New Hope was first called Wells' Ferry and later Coryell's Ferry, after the owners of the ferry business.
+The current name came into use following a fire in 1790 that destroyed several mills owned by Benjamin Parry.
+He rebuilt them and named them New Hope Mills, from which the town derives its current name.

-The night prior to George Washington's crossing of the Delaware River, he is said to have lodged in New Hope.
-He destroyed the ferry so the British could not follow him, and after the battles of Trenton and Princeton, when British troops were sweeping the area for the American forces, there was no response when they rang for the ferry.
-The British assumed the town was sympathetic to the Colonial forces and shelled the town.
+The night prior to George Washington's crossing of the Delaware River, Washington lodged in New Hope, and then destroyed the ferry so the British Army could not follow him.
+Following the Battle of Trenton and Battle of Princeton, when British troops were sweeping the area, seeking Continental Army troops, there was no response when they rang for the ferry.
+The British assumed the town was sympathetic to the Continental Army and shelled the town.
 Several of the older structures in the town still claim to have unexploded British ordnance lodged in their roofbeams.

-Historic former residents include James A. Michener and Aaron Burr.
+19th century

+The North Pennsylvania Railroad finished construction of their New Hope Branch in 1891, later being taken over by the Reading Railroad.
+Passenger service to Philadelphia's Reading Terminal as well as all other passenger activity was terminated in 1952 from Hatboro, also the end for electrified track, and New Hope.